-Ford is recalling certain 2020 Expedition and 2020 Lincoln Navigator SUVs because the automatic emergency braking system in these vehicles may not work as intended.
-According to Consumer Reports, the recalled vehicles are equipped with nonfunctioning Pre-Collision Assist features, a system that includes a forward collision warning and an automatic emergency braking system.
+Ford is recalling certain 2020 Expedition and 2020 Lincoln Navigator SUVs because these vehicles’ automatic emergency braking system may not work as intended.
+According to Consumer Reports, the recalled vehicles are equipped with nonfunctioning Pre-Collision Assist features, including a forward collision warning and an automatic emergency braking system.
 The driver may not receive a warning that the systems are not working properly.

 Details of the Recall